AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**3-10-2021**
+- Internet Staff asks if we can continue with the server update.
+- Waiting for confirmation as not everyone in the office yet.
+- Confirmed with the internal staff to run server update at around 4 PM.
+- Update the .net framework on the server.
+(Fixed)
+- Run windows update as well (Fixed)
+- There was no internet at the operations in warehouse.
+Restarted the switch(Fixed)
+- Finished running the server update.
+Make sure that the share drives are accessible.
+(Confirmed and Fixed)
+- Continue working with the telnet app.
+- When exiting the app, the app stays on the background (Bug) (Fixed)
+- Created another form to separate app connected and not connected.
+- Fixed it so that the recent scanned parcels will be on the top.
+- Saved the time when the parcel was scanned.
+- Searching for which database to use for this project.
+MySQL, SQL Lite, NoSQL or MSSQL.

 **3-9-2021**
 - Go with Internal Staff to show a basic fundamental on how e-tower works.
 She provided me with the credential using Internal Staff e-mail.
 - Read e-tower documentation and manual to get a better understanding of the system